 Fresh berries are often rather expensive.
 In summer, gather a few extra blueberries or strawberries and freeze them for winter.
-Or buy them already frozen: the colorful berries keep many of their vitamins and minerals in the freezing process.
-Enjoy them in your next smoothie or stir them into your oatmeal.
+Or buy them already frozen: Frozen fruit sometimes contains even more vitamins and minerals than their fresh equivalents.
+Enjoy the berries in a smoothie on hot days or stir them into your oatmeal.

 Whether whole, ground or as an oil, flaxseeds is one pantry essential you don’t want to be without.
 This superfood is a great source of soluble fiber, protein and alpha-linolenic acid (an omega-3 fatty acid).(4) For many people, going a day without them is unthinkable: The mucins contained within the seeds are good for your bowel health.
 Mix flaxseeds into smoothies and yogurt or sprinkle them over salads.
 But don’t forget to always drink a big glass of water when eating the seeds.
 Otherwise, you run the risk of constipation if you consume a large amount of them.

 Cold-pressed flaxseed oil should never be heated and only used for cold dishes: The oil is rich in omega-3 fatty acids, which are destroyed by high temperatures and result in harmful trans-fatty acids.
-It’s best to store it in the refrigerator.
+It’s best to store flaxseed oil in the refrigerator.

 The fruit of the date palm actually contains more fiber than whole grain bread, more potassium than bananas and they support your digestion.
-Due to their high sugar content, dates provide runners (as well as non-runners) with a quick boost of energy (especially for runners!) and thus curb their cravings for sweets.
-Dates also go well in shakes and brownies.
+Due to their high sugar content, dates provide runners (as well as non-runners) with a quick boost of energy and thus curb their cravings for sweets.
+Dates also go well in shakes and brownies..

 9. Green leafy vegetables

-Spinach, kale and arugula: From now on, make sure that you always have green leafy vegetables in your refrigerator.
+Spinach, kale and arugula: From now on, make sure that you always have green leafy vegetables on your healthy shopping list.
 Seasonal “green stuff” is healthy and very versatile.
 Mix up the ways of preparation so they don’t get boring: from green smoothies to salads and pasta to curries.
 Leafy vegetables are packed with nutrients and most importantly fill out your meal.
 That way you feel satiated without having to consume too many calories.